dsr373/divider/docs/roadmap.md

  - [ ] resolve issue of cloning users: hold/pass references, or owned objects, or smart pointers?

 ## Backend
+ - [ ] define common interface for a data store

 ### Json store for a ledger
  - [ ] define schema for transaction
  - [ ] define schema for whole ledger?